Migraine Headache Symptoms

-Prodrome: A variety of warnings can come before a migraine.
+- Prodrome: A variety of warnings can come before a migraine.
 These may consist of a change in mood (for example, feeling "high," irritable, or depressed) or a subtle change of sensation (for example, a funny taste or smell).
 Fatigue and muscle tension are also common.
+In some people, food cravings, constipation, and yawning may precede a migraine.

-Headache: Migraine pain usually appears on one side of the head.
-Sometimes migraines occur on both sides.
+- Headache: Migraine pain usually appears on one side of the head.
+Sometimes a migraine occur on both sides.
 Throbbing pain may be present.
-Most people with migraines feel nauseated, and some vomit.
+Most people with migraine headaches feel nauseated, and some vomit.
 Most also become sensitive to light (photophobia) and sound (phonophobia) during a migraine.This phase may last 4-72 hours.